HarrisonAllen/pebble-watchface-generator/README.md

 ### The generator

 This generator acts as a bridge between the web designer and the end-result watchface.
-Right now it's written in Python, but would be super slick to convert to JS to keep everything client side.
+Right now it's written in Python, but would be super slick to convert to JS to keep everything front end.

+Description and structure of the json is here: [Webapp to generator json](#webapp-to-generator-json)

 The generator will modify a .pbw.
 Really, it will take the base components, use them to generate the appropriate assets, and rezip them up.
 A .pbw file contains:
 * appinfo.json (metadata about the app)